KittyGiraudel/react-a11y-dialog/README.md

 - `id`: the `id` attribute used internally by a11y-dialog to control the element.
 - `title`: the text content for the title of the dialog.
-- `exposeDialog`: a function that receive the [A11yDialog instance](https://github.com/edenspiekermann/a11y-dialog#toggling-the-dialog-window) so it can be interacted with.
+- `dialogRef`: a function that receive the [A11yDialog instance](https://github.com/edenspiekermann/a11y-dialog#toggling-the-dialog-window) so it can be interacted with.

 ```jsx
 const Dialog = require('react-a11y-dialog')